djstory/podcasting/README.md

 - Remove unwanted portions of a tracks
+- Use Noise Gate to eliminate white noise
 - Move track regions to where you want them—go for a stairstep down formation
 - AFTER everything is in place, create the fade-in and fade-out for music tracks
 - Checkout the master track—it is applying compression and setting your overall volume